Greg-T8/PracticalAutomation/ch8-azure-automation/ch8-notes.md

 New-AzMonitorLogAnalyticsSolution @AzMonitorLogAnalyticsSolution
 ```

-### Create a managed identity and give it contributor access to the storage account
+Create a managed identity and give it contributor access to the storage account:
 ```powershell
 $AzStorageAccount = @{
 	ResourceGroupName = $ResourceGroupName